 Arkís Architects is an Icelandic architecture studio based in Reykjavík.
-Their Nordic humanist architecture is characterised by local conditions and international influences, and their focus is on creating sustainable design firmly rooted in the Icelandic tradition and landscape.
+Their Nordic humanist architecture is characterized by local conditions and international influences, and their focus is on creating sustainable design firmly rooted in the Icelandic tradition and landscape.
 Founded in 1997, the studio is one of the largest architecture firms in Iceland, and has created significant works both in Iceland and abroad.

 Arkís strives to create architecture that stems from and resonates with the magnificent Icelandic landscape.
 This means that their buildings help tying things together, rather than stand out as individual objects.